-Additionally, some research has indicated an effect on the type of mean consumed.
+Additionally, some research has indicated an effect on the type of meal consumed.
 For example, solid meals were associated with improved sleep onset latency, whereas a liquid meal was slightly better than drinking water.
 This did not appear to have an effect on the quality of sleep, however.

-Diets high in protein have been associated with increased restlessness during sleep, whereas low protein intake is linked to reduced slow wave sleep.
+Diets high in protein have been associated with increased restlessness during sleep, whereas low protein intake is linked to reduced slow-wave sleep.
 Despite this, the total sleep time was unchanged, and the practical applications of these findings are unclear.

-Most diets are either high in protein, high in carbohydrates or high in fat.
+Most diets are either high in protein, high in carbohydrates, or high in fat.
 The effect of the different meal compositions on the quality and quantity of sleep has been studied.

 High carbohydrate diets were associated with shortened sleep onset latencies, whereas diets high in protein were linked to few episodes of wakefulness.
 Interestingly, high fat diets did not appear to have a marked effect on sleep, but may reduce the overall quantity of sleep.

-Tryptophan plays an important role in sleep, as a precursor in the synthesis of serotonin in the body.
+Tryptophan plays an important role in sleep, as it is a precursor in the synthesis of serotonin in the body.
 Several studies have investigated the effect of tryptophan supplementation on sleep quality and quantity.
 The results of these suggested improvements in sleep latency and quality.
 Dietary sources of tryptophan include turkey and pumpkin seeds.